FAA orders United to inspect Boeing 777s after emergency | WTOP

 Federal aviation regulators have ordered United Airlines to step up inspections of all Boeing 777s equipped with the type of engine that suffered a catastrophic failure over Denver on Saturday.

-United said it is temporarily removing those aircraft from service, as meanwhile Boeing recommended grounding aircraft with that model engine until the Federal Aviation.
-Pratty & Whitney, maker of the engine, said it was sending a team to work with investigators while coordinating with airlines and regulators.
+United said it is temporarily removing those aircraft from service, as meanwhile Boeing recommended grounding aircraft with that model engine until the Federal Aviation Administration sets an inspection regime.
+Pratt & Whitney, maker of the engine, said it was sending a team to work with investigators while coordinating with airlines and regulators.

 The announcements come a day after United Airlines Flight 328 had to make an emergency landing at Denver International Airport after its right engine blew apart just after takeoff.
 Pieces of the casing of the engine, a Pratt & Whitney PW4000, rained down on suburban neighborhoods.